West Virginia State Yellow Jackets

 The West Virginia State Yellow Jackets (also WVSU) are the athletic teams that represent West Virginia State University, located in Institute, West Virginia, in NCAA Division II intercollegiate sports.
 The Yellow Jackets compete as members of the Mountain East Conference for all 15 varsity sports.
 West Virginia State was a founding member of the conference following the demise of the West Virginia Intercollegiate Athletic Conference in 2013.
-WVSU's main rival is the University of Charleston (WV) along with Central State University and Kentucky State University.
+WVSU's main rivals are the University of Charleston (WV), Kentucky State University, and Central State University.

 History

 During the segregation era, the school competed in athletics as "West Virginia" and played other segregated schools as a member of the Colored Intercollegiate Athletic Association.
 After desegregation, the school withdrew from the CIAA (today's Central Intercollegiate Athletic Association) and competed as "West Virginia State" to avoid confusion with West Virginia University.
-The school then moved to the formerly all-white West Virginia Intercollegiate Athletic Conference, which competed in the NCAA's Division II.
+The school then moved to the formerly all-white West Virginia Intercollegiate Athletic Conference, which competed in the National Association of Intercollegiate Athletics, before moving to NCAA's Division II for the 1997-1998 athletic year.
 After the dissolution of the WVIAC, WVSU joined the new Mountain East Conference in 2013, which is part of Division II.

 During the segregation era, black high schools were barred from competition in the West Virginia Secondary School Activities Commission, and State therefore sponsored an unofficial "state colored championship" from 1932 to 1959.